 First-degree burns are relatively minor.
 These injuries only impact the outermost layer of the skin.
 While painful, they typically clear up without medical intervention in a manner of days.
 Symptoms could include mild pain and redness.

 Second Degree Burns

 Second-degree burns damage more than just the surface of the skin.
 These burns destroy the outermost layer as well as several layers underneath, and the pain can be significant.
 In addition to the pain and redness, these wounds also could lead to blistering and swollen tissue.

 Third-degree burns are severe injuries that require immediate medical attention.
 These injuries damage every level of skin and often damage nerve endings as well.
 Due to the destroyed nerve endings, the pain of these wounds might not register immediately.
 These burns can leave charred, red, or white skin in addition to open blisters.
 Finally, fourth-degree make up the most severe types of burns.
 These injuries can destroy not only the skin but the tissue and bone underneath.

-How Does Shared Fault Factor into an East Hartford Burn Injury Claim?
+How Does Shared Fault Factor into a Burn Injury Claim?

 The fault for a burn injury is not always clear.
 In some cases, the person suffering the burn may play a role in causing the accident.
 When an injured party is partially responsible for their losses, the doctrine of comparative fault determines whether they can seek compensation from the other at-fault party.

 Under this law, a person with burn injuries or their East Hartford attorney may only pursue compensation if they are not primarily responsible for the accident that caused their losses.
 If the court determines the plaintiff is 51 percent or more at fault for causing their burns, they may not obtain compensation.
 If the court determines that a person is less than 51 percent responsible, the court may reduce a plaintiff’s damage award by their percentage of fault.